 Next step is to create several designs of the fuel tank, adapting it to the shape of the car and taking into account the other components of the engine.
-On a motorsport car, there is very little space, so it’s essential to design the different components as a block, to be able to introduce and manipulate every part.
+On any motorsport car, there is very little space, and a Formula SAE car is no exception — so it’s essential to design the different components as a block, to be able to introduce and manipulate every part.

 As we have seen, fuel moves from one side to the other of the fuel tank while the pilot is driving, so it’s necessary to find some solutions to stabilize it and ensure that the injection valve always has fuel.
 The most common solution is to introduce some breakwaters in the fuel tank which prevent fuel to “dance” from one side to the other.
 For this project, we designed several types of breakwaters to analyze through CFD analyses.

 Based on the simulation results, we could decide which was the best design for the circuit of the competition (Hockenheim in this case) and we developed a test fuel tank to prove it.
 Tests showed that without breakwaters, fuel took 5 seconds to be stabilized while with breakwaters, it only took 1 second.